frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/personal-data-download.md

 <!--add breadcrumbs-->

-# Personal Data Download
+# Personal Data Request

-Personal data download tool enables user to automatically download all the personal data a user has generated while using erpnext.
+Personal data download tool enables user to automatically download all the personal data a user has generated while using ERPNext.
 This includes personally identifiable data from lead, contact, communication, emails and so on.

 ## 1. How to request user data download